Joe Barton (screenwriter)

-Joe Barton (born 1985) is a British screenwriter of film and television, best known for the crime series Giri/Haji and the science-fiction thriller The Lazarus Project.
+Joe Barton (born 1985) is a British screenwriter of film and television, best known for the crime series Giri/Haji, the science-fiction thriller The Lazarus Project, and the spy thriller Black Doves.

 Early life

 Barton was born in London.
-He studied Film and Television Production at the University of Westminster, and one of his first jobs was as a driver on Cass.
+He studied Film and Television Production at the University of Westminster.
+One of his first jobs was as a driver during production of the film Cass (2008).

 Career

 His writing career began in film.
-He has written films such as The Ritual, My Days of Mercy and IBoy.
+He has written the screenplay for such films as The Ritual, My Days of Mercy and IBoy.
 In 2020, it was announced he had written Encounter, a sci-fi thriller starring Riz Ahmed and Octavia Spencer.
-Amazon Studios will distribute.
-He is tapped to write a sequel to Cloverfield.
+Amazon Studios distributed it.
+He is tapped to write a sequel to Cloverfield, as well as a new Jason Bourne film.

-Barton has also written television, first writing for Beaver Falls.
-He later wrote for Humans, Our World War and the epic miniseries Troy: Fall of a City.
+Barton has also written extensively in television, beginning with Beaver Falls.
+He later wrote for Humans, Our World War, and the epic miniseries Troy: Fall of a City.

 In 2019, BBC Two broadcast Barton's crime thriller Giri/Haji (Japanese: 義理/恥, "Duty/Shame").
 The series is set in London and Tokyo, with dialogue in English and Japanese.
-On December 13, 2020, it was announced Barton would be showrunner on Netflix's Half Bad, based on the trilogy of books by author Sally Green, with Andy Serkis and Jonathan Cavendish as executive producers.
+On 13 December 2020, it was announced Barton would be showrunner on Netflix's Half Bad, based on the trilogy of books by author Sally Green, with Andy Serkis and Jonathan Cavendish as executive producers.
 The series was later renamed to The Bastard Son & The Devil Himself.

 In January 2021, it was announced that Barton would be replacing Terence Winter as showrunner on an untitled Gotham City Police Department spinoff series based on The Batman.
-It was later canceled in March 2022, due to "creative differences".
+This was canceled in March 2022, due to "creative differences".
+On 20 February 2024, Barton revealed that he had pitched a potential fourth season of True Detective to HBO.
+However, they turned it down in favour of Night Country.

-In November 2022, it was announced that Barton would be adapting the Peter Shaffer play Amadeus into a television series.
+In November 2022, it was announced that Barton would be adapting the Peter Shaffer play Amadeus as a television series.

 In February 2023, it was announced Barton would write and executive produce an untitled bounty hunter drama series, to be directed by Michael Bay.
+On 26 April 2023, it was announced that Barton would write the Netflix thriller series Black Doves, starring Keira Knightley as a British spy.

+Personal life

+Barton lives in Brighton with his partner Alice and their two sons.